Mindinventory/OpenGLES-Shape-Rendering-Sample/README.md

 # OpenGLES: A shape(square) rendering

-OpenGLES is an embedded version of the OpenGL cross-platform API which is used for the render 2D/3D texture.
+OpenGLES is an embedded version of the OpenGL cross-platform API which is used to render 2D/3D texture.
 This sample code contains the implementation of shape rendering using OpenGLES.

 ![image](/media/mobile.gif)